List of Dune characters: Alia Atreides

-Alia is the daughter of Duke Leto and Jessica, and Paul's younger sister.
+Alia is the daughter of Duke Leto and Jessica, and is Paul's younger sister.
 Subjected to the Fremen spice agony in the womb, she is born a fully aware Reverend Mother.
 Among the Bene Gesserit, a child born in this manner, called an Abomination, is immediately killed because they are susceptible to being overtaken by their ancestral personas.
 Alia pretends to be a child as she grows up among the Fremen.
 At four years old, she kills her grandfather, the Baron Harkonnen, as Paul seizes control of Arrakis.
 As Paul's sister, Alia is worshipped in her own right in Dune Messiah.
 She and Hayt, who is the swordmaster Duncan Idaho brought back from the dead as a ghola by Tleilaxu means, work together to unravel the conspiracy against the Atreides.
-Alia is named regent for Paul and Chani's children, Leto II and Ghanima, and Duncan's memories are restored.
-In Children of Dune, Alia has married Duncan but the danger of Abomination has come to fruition, and Alia is possessed by the persona of the Baron.
+Alia is named regent for Paul and Chani's children, Leto II and Ghanima.
+In Children of Dune, Alia has married Hayt/Duncan but the danger of Abomination has come to fruition, and Alia is possessed by the persona of the Baron.
 Her increasing depravity and lust for power under his control drive her to plot Jessica's assassination.
 Confronted by Leto and overcome by the Baron, Alia has a fleeting moment of self-control and leaps to her death.

 Alia is portrayed by Alicia Witt in the 1984 film, and by Laura Burton in the 2000 miniseries.
 Daniela Amavia portrays an adult Alia in the 2003 sequel miniseries.
 The character does not appear in the 2021 film, which covers the first part of Dune, but is portrayed by Anya Taylor-Joy in a cameo appearance in the 2024 sequel film.